-The Board will adopt policies and guidelines for projects that are eligible to be financed through the Affordable Housing Investment Trust and the Charter School Capital Revolving Fund.
+The Board will adopt policies and guidelines for projects that are eligible to be financed through the Affordable Housing Investment Trust, the Charter School Capital Fund, and the Federal Infrastructure Matching Fund.

 The Financing Application

 All qualified borrowers wishing to receive a loan or other financial assistance from the Bank must first submit an application to the Bank.